We care about your privacy

 GDPR ― general information

-1. What is GDPR?
+What GDPR is

 This is information regarding a specific natural person that may directly or indirectly help identify them.
 It includes: first name and last name, phone number, residence address, email address.
 Other personal data examples include details of sales and purchases concluded by a given person, information about their race, health, or sexual orientation.